grace-notes/website/contents/topics/life-of-christ.md

 (b) This is a legitimate question that is answered completely by the Bible, and there are two answers:

-· Because they choose to suffer.
+&bull; Because they choose to suffer.

-· Because suffering is designed for our own good.
+&bull; Because suffering is designed for our own good.

 (c) Because God is righteous, there exists the concept of absolute right, and a difference between right and wrong.